Home / Articles / Students

 Even when it is not formally required, contacting a professor can help both sides evaluate whether your academic background, research interests, language ability, timing, and funding plan are realistic for the laboratory.

 The goal of the first email is not to ask for immediate acceptance.
-The goal is to start a professional conversation and make it easy for the professor to understand who you are.
+The goal is to start a professional conversation and make it easy for the professor to understand who you are, why you are interested in the laboratory, and whether there may be a realistic research fit.

 Before writing the email